eckelsjd-rose-old/numerical_methods/README.md

-# MatlabProj
+# Numerical methods
-Repo for Matlab projects
+Repo for class projects and homework in numerical methods